 The 2010 poverty measures have not been included in the current report because they are not directly comparable to the 2015 and 2022 estimates.
-To see comparable 2010 estimates, refer to the Poverty Methodological Note in the 2015 LCMS report.
+To see comparable 2010 estimates, refer to the Poverty Methodological note in the 2015 LCMS report.

 Due to changes in the LCMS survey questionnaire, the consumption data from 2022 is not directly comparable to the consumption values reported in 2015.
-For this reason, it was not possible to produce comparable poverty and inequality estimates directly from the 2022 data using the same method as in 2015.
-Instead, a statistical imputation method, called SWIFT, had to be used to estimate a comparable trend between 2015 and 2022, controlling for differences in survey questionnaires.
-For more details on the SWIFT method, refer to the methodological note in Annex I to this report, as well as the full trend estimate paper (World Bank 2023, LINK), which includes robustness checks.
+For this reason, it was not possible to produce comparable poverty and inequality estimates directly from the 2022 data using the same methods as in 2015.
+Instead, a statistical imputation method, SWIFT, had to be used to estimate a comparable trend between 2015 and 2022, controlling for the differences in survey questionnaires.
+For more details on the SWIFT method, refer to the methodological note in Annex I.

-The World Bank guidelines (Vecchi and Mancini, 2022) for estimating poverty were updated in 2022 to reflect the current state of the literature on poverty measurement.
-Amongst other things, the new guidelines emphasise the importance of measuring consumption instead of expenditures, and accounting for economies of scale when adjusting consumption for household composition.
-In order to ensure comparability with 2015, these changes have not implemented in the current report.
+The World Bank guidelines (Vecchi and Mancini, 2021) for estimating poverty were updated in 2022 to reflect the current state of the literature on poverty measurement.
+Amongst other things, the new guidelines emphasize the importance of measuring consumption instead of expenditure, and accounting for economies of scale when adjusting consumption for household composition.
+In order to ensure comparability with 2015, these changes have not been implemented in the current report.
 Poverty estimate using the updated World Bank guidelines will be published subsequently in a separate paper.
-These will serve as a baseline for future poverty trend estimates.